On the triviality of flows in Alexandroff spaces: Some previous related results and the answer to the question

 \section{Some previous related results and the answer to the question}

-In view of Theorem \ref{thm:mcCord1} and Theorem \ref{thm:mcCord2}, the above question has some interest because there are a lot of non-finite Alexandroff spaces and not discrete with very rich structure of continuous paths into them.
-In particular, the fundamental group of such spaces can be chosen to be isomorphic to any prefixed group.
-On the other hand every group can be realized as the group of autohomeomorphisms of an Alexandroff space, see \cite{chocano2020topological}.
+In view of Theorem \ref{thm:mcCord1} and Theorem \ref{thm:mcCord2}, the above question has some interest because there is a lot of non-discrete and non-finite Alexandroff spaces with very rich structure of continuous paths into them.
+Particularly, the fundamental group of such spaces can be chosen to be isomorphic to any prefixed group.
+On the other hand, every group can be realized as the homeomorphism group of an Alexandroff space, see \cite{chocano2020topological}.

-Sometime ago, part of the authors of this note studied the so-called upper semicontinuous or lower semicontinuous topologies in hyperspaces of closed sets in a topological space, see for instance \cite{cuchillo1992lower,cuchillo1999note,moron2008homotopical}.
-The corresponding definitions appear in \cite[Definition 9.1]{michael1951topologies}.
-Specifically, they proved in \cite[Proposition 1]{cuchillo1999note} that the unique possible flows in the lower hyperspace of closed set of a topological space $(X,T)$, denoted by $2_L^X$, are those constructed in a natural way by means of genuine flows on $(X,T)$.
+Sometime ago, part of the authors of this note studied the so-called upper semicontinuous or lower semicontinuous topologies in hyperspaces of closed sets in a topological space $X$, see for instance \cite{cuchillo1992lower,cuchillo1999note,moron2008homotopical}.
+We recall briefly some of these definitions to make this note self-contained.
+Let $(X,T)$ be a topological space.
+Then $2^{X}=\{ E\subset X| E$ is closed and not empty$\}$.
+The upper (lower) semi-finite topology on $2^X$ is generated by taking as a basis (resp. sub-basis) for the open collections in $2^X$ all collections of the form $\{E\in 2^X|E\subset U \}$ (resp. $\{E\in 2^X|E\cap U\neq \emptyset \}$) with $U$ an open subset of $X$.
+For more details we refer the reader to \cite[Definition 9.1]{michael1951topologies}.
+Specifically, they proved in \cite[Proposition 1]{cuchillo1999note} that the unique possible flows in the lower hyperspace of closed sets of a topological space $(X,T)$, denoted by $2_L^X$, are those constructed in a natural way by means of genuine flows on $(X,T)$.
 As an immediate consequence, we get the following result. \begin{cor} Let $X_d$ be a topological space with the discrete topology.
-Then, the unique possible flow on $2_L^{X_d}$ is the trivial one. \end{cor} The reason why Corollary \ref{cor:corolarioflujoenespaciotrivial} holds is because any flow $\varphi:\mathbb{R}\times 2_L^{X_d}\rightarrow 2_L^{X_d}$ comes naturally from a flow $\pi:\mathbb{R}\times X_d\rightarrow X_d$.
-Therefore, for any $t\in \mathbb{R}$ and $x\in X$, we have a continuous path $\pi_t^x:[0,t]\rightarrow X$ given by $\pi_z^x(s)=\pi(s,x)$, $\pi_t^x(0)=x$ and $\pi_t^x=\pi(t,x)$.
-Since $X_d$ is a discrete topological space, the unique possible paths are just $\pi_t^x(s)=x$ for all $t\in \mathbb{R}$ and $s\in [0,t]$.
-Then, the flow $\pi$ is trivial and consequently $\varphi$ is trivial.
+Then the unique possible flow on $2_L^{X_d}$ is the trivial one. \end{cor} The reason why Corollary \ref{cor:corolarioflujoenespaciotrivial} holds is because any flow $\varphi:\mathbb{R}\times 2_L^{X_d}\rightarrow 2_L^{X_d}$ comes naturally from a flow $\pi:\mathbb{R}\times X_d\rightarrow X_d$.
+Therefore, for any $t\in \mathbb{R}$ and $x\in X$ we have a continuous path $\pi_t^x:[0,t]\rightarrow X$ given by $\pi_t^x(s)=\pi(s,x)$, $\pi_t^x(0)=x$ and $\pi_t^x(t)=\pi(t,x)$.
+Since $X_d$ is a discrete topological space, it follows that the unique possible paths are just $\pi_t^x(s)=x$ for all $t\in \mathbb{R}$ and $s\in [0,t]$.
+Thus, the flow $\pi$ is trivial, and consequently $\varphi$ is trivial.